ROCm/atmi/INSTALL.md

 ## Install Ubuntu 14.04 LTS

 Make sure Ubuntu 14.04 LTS 64-bit version has been installed.
+Ubunutu 14.04 is also known as trusty.
 We recommend the server package set.
 The utica version of ubuntu (14.10) has not been tested with HSA.
 Then install these dependencies:
 ```
 sudo apt-get update
 sudo apt-get upgrade